Lavender Country: Revival

 In 2000, the now-defunct Journal of Country Music published an article on gay country musicians, focusing in large part on Haggerty and Lavender Country.
-As a result of the renewed attention, the album was rereleased on CD in December 1999, and in 2000 the band released a five-song EP, Lavender Country Revisited, which featured three rerecordings of songs from the original album and two new songs.
+As a result of the renewed attention, the album was re-released on CD in December 1999, and in 2000 the band released a five-song EP, Lavender Country Revisited, which featured three re-recordings of songs from the original album and two new songs.
 The band reunited briefly in 2000, performing the album in its entirety at Seattle's Broadway Performance Hall in January 2000, and at that year's Seattle Pride.
 In addition, the album was archived at the Country Music Hall of Fame by former Journal of Country Music editor Chris Dickinson.

 Their song "Cryin' These Cocksucking Tears" was included in the 2012 compilation album Strong Love: Songs of Gay Liberation 1972–1981.
-The 1973 album was rereleased on independent label Paradise of Bachelors in 2014, and the band have played several reunion shows in 2014 to support the reissue.
+The 1973 album was re-released on independent label Paradise of Bachelors in 2014, and the band have played several reunion shows in 2014 to support the reissue.

 Haggerty recorded a story for StoryCorps about coming out to his father in 1959, which was adapted into the animated short film The Saint of Dry Creek in 2015.
-In 2016, director Dan Taberski directed a short film titled These C*cksucking Tears which starred Haggerty and told the story of his life and career.
+In 2016, director Dan Taberski directed a short film titled These C*cksucking Tears,which starred Haggerty and told the story of his life and career.